tes/compoxure/README.md

 ```
 This suggest the browser to preload the resource as soon as possible (http://caniuse.com/#search=preload).
 It can be also used by HTTP2 compatible CDN for enabling the http2 server push feature (https://docs.fastly.com/guides/performance-tuning/http2-server-push).

+A bundle is imported only once, any duplicated will be ignored.

 ### Common errors with including bundles

 #### 1. You are including a bundle for a service but not including a fragment for the service in the page.